| Internet-Draft | Mission Mandate | August 2026 |

 Mission's issuer: the OAuth Authorization Server under the

-issuance profile, or a Mission Authority Server
+issuance profile, a Mission Authority Server

 ([I-D.draft-mcguinness-mission-authority-server]) under the